-The Trusth is this: Short-Term Rehabs in Georgia Rarely Work in the Long-Term.
-They are Usually a Revolving Door.
+The Truth is this: Short-Term Rehabs in Georgia Rarely Work in the Long-Term.
+They are usually a Revolving Door.

-The most effective rehabs will last several months, not a few days or weeks, since it requires that long to reteach them the truth, positive thinking, and responsibility for a successful future.
+The most effective rehabs will last several months, not a few days or weeks, since reteaching them the truth, positive thinking, and responsibility for a successful future requires that long.

 Not every client has the same experience and history with drugs and alcohol.
 What launched the initial use and subsequent addiction is different for each individual.
 So, unraveling it will take different approaches and intense therapy.

-Did you know that addictions are often triggered by a hurt or a void in the person’s life?
-So, those triggers must be dealt with at the same time is essential, but not a part of the treatment in all rehabs.
+Did you know that addictions are often triggered by hurt or a void in a person’s life?
+So, those triggers must be dealt with simultaneously as essential but not a part of the treatment in all rehabs.

-Fact is, the Christian Rehabs that We List Near Augusta, Georgia, Have “Triple-Diagnosis Treatment” Since they Focus on Also Treating the Soul of the Addict
+The fact is, the Christian Rehabs that We List Near Augusta, Georgia, Have “Triple-Diagnosis Treatment” Since they Focus on Also Treating the Soul of the Addict.

-Addicts need therapy for their mind, body and soul, before they can make any progress toward defeating an addiction.
-Typical rehabs try to mimic this by focusing on a “Higher Power”, but there is no kinship built with an unnamed “power”.
-The rehabs near Augusta, Georgia, in our directory focus on building a vibrant, personal relationship with Christ, who gives men and women strength, hope, and encouragement for life transformation.
+Addicts need therapy for their mind, body, and soul before they can progress toward defeating an addiction.
+Typical rehabs try to mimic this by focusing on a “Higher Power,” but no kinship is built with an unnamed “power.”
+In our directory, the rehabs near Augusta, Georgia, focus on building a vibrant, personal relationship with Christ, who gives men and women strength, hope, and encouragement for life transformation.

-It is not possible for a chemically-addicted individual to just want to stop their own addiction.
+A chemically-addicted individual can’t want to stop their own addiction.
 Addictions are in a portion of the brain called the Mesolimbic Dopamine System.
 It is not part of the conscious portion of the brain.
 Whether or not the addict initially stoked the fire of the addiction is irrelevant to their option to stop it once it has taken hold of their brain.
-Once the addiction is started, the addict no longer has mental control to stop it.
+Once the addiction is started, the addict no longer has the mental control to stop it.

 We offer a list of addiction treatment centers in Georgia that are faith-based, dual-diagnosis drug and alcohol addiction rehabs that serve adult men and women with addictions.
 These centers offer a structured and encouraging environment in which the cycles of addiction are broken and replaced with positive thinking and essential life skills.

-A solution for your family in Augusta, Georgia is only a phone call away.
-Look here for the most affordable, Christian addiction treatment alternatives that are easily accessible from Augusta, Georgia.
+A solution for your family in Augusta, Georgia, is only a phone call away.
+Look here for the most affordable Christian addiction treatment alternatives accessible from Augusta, Georgia.